Joshuasa300/ContractClarity/PAGE_LIMITS_EXPLANATION.md

 2. **Monthly Count Limit**: Total number of contracts per month

 **Example for Plus Plan:**
-- Can analyze up to 50 contracts per month
+- Can analyze up to 7 contracts per month
 - Each contract can be up to 500 pages
-- Could analyze: 50 × 10-page contracts OR 25 × 20-page contracts, etc.
+- Could analyze: 7 × 50-page contracts OR 7 × 10-page contracts, etc.

 ### Why This System is Fair